 The six week course is taught online with lectures, assignments, guidance and support offered via email, while the flexible start date means the course can easily fit around busy schedules.

 It includes one lesson per week with assignments, ongoing feedback, help with pitching and a full critique of a piece of work.

-Each week you will be asked to complete an assignment which will then be marked by your course tutor.
-At the end of the course you will have written a full feature and a pitch, that you will be able to pitch to magazines.
+By the end of the course you will have written a pitch and a full-length feature that you will be proud to send to editors.

 Week 2: Coming up with ideas

-Where to get ideas from, how to know if an idea is a good one
+Where to get ideas from – and how to know if an idea is a good one

-Researching and Interviewing – knowing what to look for, researching tools, what not to say in interviews, how to get all the information you need
+Learn what to look for, researching tools, what not to say in interviews and how to get all the information you need

 Week 5: Writing and editing